1. Home

 Field 3 – If the main product is purchased

 Any codes added to this field will only be embedded on the ThriveCart hosted success page.
-This is helpful if you want to fire purchase events in your tracking scripts or want something to trigger only when the main product is bought.
+This is helpful if you want to fire purchase events with your custom tracking pixel or scripts, or want something to trigger only when the main product is bought.

 Field 4 – If the bump product is purchased